nerodono/blog/content/greater-numbers-from-ground-up.md

 ...
 ...

-It was quite brave to use our natural numbers to raise 2 in power of 64, since, let's think optimistically: one natural number object occupies 16 bytes of memory (optimistic measurement!), so, if we want to raise 2 in power of 64, we need ~ `2^64 * 2^4 <=> 2^68` bytes of memory.
+It was quite brave to use our natural numbers to raise 2 in power of 64, thinking optimistically: one natural number object occupies 16 bytes of memory (optimistic measurement!), so, if we want to raise 2 in power of 64, we need ~ `2^64 * 2^4 <=> 2^68` bytes of memory.
-I suppose that's impossible on my machine, so let's limit our appetite to `2^8`
+I suppose that's impossible on my machine, let's limit our appetite to `2^8`

 ```python
 >>> _2in8 = pow(_2, mul(_4, _2))